rust-unofficial/patterns/idioms/coercion-arguments.md

 For this example, we will illustrate some differences for using `&String` as a function argument versus using a `&str`, but the ideas easily apply to using `&Vec<T>` versus using a `&[T]`, or even using a `&T` versus a `&Box<T>`.
 Consider an example where we wish to determine if a word contains three consecutive vowels.
-We certainly don't need to own the string to determine this so we will take a reference.
+We don't need to own the string to determine this so we will take a reference.

 The code might look something like this: